larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

 	}

 Now, it may not be totally necessary to set the .nav-down position to 0, but it's a good redundant measure.
-Also you add whatever additional stuff you like.
+Also you can add whatever additional stuff you like.
 Now you are so cool.

 But lest we forget this is **kind of janky on Android**.
-Basically what happens is the nav will show after the second swipe. *One swipe up* will pull the navbar url field into view, **then the second swipe will display the hidden nav**.
+Basically what happens is the nav will show after the second swipe. **One swipe up** will pull the navbar url field into view, then **the second swipe will display the hidden nav**.
 So, while not impossible to master - it would most likely be best to ditch it on mobile.

 	/** Ditch this for mobile **/